Key takeaways:

 Drinking too much caffeine

-As part of your treatment plan, you may need to work on some of these areas.
+As part of your treatment plan, you may need to make some changes in some of these areas.

-Migraine prophylaxis are medications that you take regularly to stop migraines from starting.
-These medications can give you more pain-free days and also keep you from taking too much pain-relieving medication, which can actually worsen migraines.
+Migraine prophylaxis refers to medications that you take regularly to stop migraines from starting.
+These medications can give you more pain-free days.
+And they can help you avoid taking too much pain-relieving medication.
+Too much pain medication can actually make migraines worse.
+The right migraine prophylaxis can cut the number of monthly headache days by half.

-Finding the right migraine prevention can take time.
-Not everyone responds to these medications the same way.
+Finding the right migraine prevention medication can take time.
+Not everyone responds to these medications in the same way.
 If your first treatment option doesn’t work, don’t get discouraged.
-There are several first-line and second-line treatment options available.
-And remember to give the medication time.
+There are several first- and second-line treatment options available.
+And remember to give the medication time to work.
 It can take up to 8 weeks to really feel the effects of these treatments.

-Here are some of the most common migraine prevention treatments.
+Below are some of the most common medications used for chronic migraine prophylaxis.

-Calcitonin gene-related peptide (CGRP) antagonists are the newest chronic migraine treatment option.
-They block a protein in the brain that seems to play a role in triggering migraines.
+Calcitonin gene-related peptide (CGRP) antagonists are the newest option for chronic migraine treatment.
+They work by blocking a protein in your brain that seems to play a role in triggering migraines.

-The FDA first approved these medicines in 2018 and were only available as injections or intravenous (IV) infusions.
+The FDA first approved these medicines in 2018.
+At first, they were only available as injections or intravenous (IV) infusions.
 These include:

 More recently, oral tablets have received FDA approval, making them easier to use.
 Some options include: